benkroop/SMSDoorBuzzer/README.md

 1. Acquire a Twilio phone number.
 2. Go to https://www.twilio.com/user/account/phone-numbers/
 3. Click the phone number you want to use as the house number.
-4. Under SMS & MMS, set the request url to http://123.104.255.255/sms (Using your server's IP address), and select HTTP GET.
+4. Under Messaging, set the request url to http://123.123.123.123/sms (Using your server's IP address), and select HTTP GET.

 firmware
 --------

-To configure the firmware, update request.ip on line 32 in doorbell.ino to your server's IP address, using commas to separate each byte of the address separated by a comma.
+To configure the firmware, update request.ip on line 32 in doorbell.ino to your server's IP address, using commas to separate each byte of the address.

-	request.ip = {123, 101, 255, 0}
+	request.ip = {123, 123, 123, 123}

 Then flash the firmware onto the Spark Core.